FAQs

 - Bloomberg Law, https://pro.bloomberglaw.com/insights/labor-employment/labor-arbitration-law/

 FMCS strongly encourages a party or parties to an FMCS case to notify the agency if they believe an arbitrator may have violated either the FMCS Arbitration Policies and Procedures or The Code of Professional Responsibility for Arbitrators of Labor-Management Disputes.
 To discuss your concerns, you may contact Karen Pierce, the Supervisor of Arbitration at 202-606-3672.
-To file a formal, written complaint, please send your complaint to the Director of Arbitration: Email: arbtration@fmcs.gov.
+To file a formal, written complaint, please send your complaint to the FMCS Office of Arbitration, Email: arbitration@fmcs.gov.
 You must cite the section of the Code or FMCS policy you believe the arbitrator has violated.
 All complaints are carefully examined and may be referred to the Arbitrator Review Board.

 Notices and Filings FAQs